Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Monk: a melee dexterity-based class in D3.
 Sometimes called a "monkey."

-MP: short for "monster power," an in-game option that allows players to adjust game difficulty by raising or lowering monster health and damage.
+MP:vanilla - short for "monster power," an in-game option that allows players to adjust game difficulty by raising or lowering monster health and damage.
 Ranges from 0 to 10, with 10 being the most difficult.
+This feature was removed in Reaper of Souls.

 MS: short for "movement speed," a stat that is used by characters to gain faster mobility across the game world.
 Not to be confused with Microsoft.